Attorney General challenges judge's characterization of girls' reactions at Floyd murder scene

 "The Court should remove or modify the identified portions of the opinion," Ellison wrote in the letter made public Thursday morning.
 "Doing so will not, in any way, affect Defendant's 22.5 year sentence but will avoid the risk of sending the message that the pain these young women endured is not real or does not matter, or worse, that it's a product of their own decisions and not a consequence of Defendant's."

+Cahill had written in his sentencing memorandum that three of the girls smiled and laughed at the scene, including Darnella Frazier, who was 17 at the time, and her cousin, Judeah Reynolds, was 9 at the time.
+Reynolds recorded the incident on her cellphone and is credited with sparking the criminal case with her video.
+She and Reynolds had walked to Cup Foods to buy candy when they came upon the scene.

-Ellison wrote that girls were traumatized even if their behavior at the scene did not appear to indicate trauma, which he said is expressed in a variety of ways.
+Ellison wrote that the girls were traumatized even if their behavior did not appear to indicate trauma, and that some research shows a bias that casts Black girls in a more adult light.
+Frazier and Reynolds are Black, as is Floyd.

 After Chauvin's conviction, Ellison's office asked Cahill to review five proposed aggravating factors that would allow the judge to give Chauvin a higher sentence than the approximately 10 1/2 to 15 years in prison recommended by state sentencing guidelines.